How We Work

 Commercialisation Representative (Ex Officio) | As required | |

-The Teaching and Learning Committee is Chaired by the Director of Teaching and Learning, and membership consists of a Coordinator of each of the four major teaching disciplines within the Department, and Coordinators for each of the integrated teaching approaches.
+The Education Committee is Chaired by the Director of Education, and membership consists of a Coordinator of each of the four major teaching disciplines within the Department, and Coordinators for each of the integrated teaching approaches.

 Research Training Committee